 De Rossi's wife, Ellen DeGeneres, switched to a completely vegan diet in 2008 for ethical reasons.
 But around 2017, Ellen DeGeneres started eating fish and eggs again, citing "no particular reason" for the change.

-Young actress Ellen Page, who rose to stardom by playing a pregnant teen in Juno, went to Twitter to encourage followers to stop eating meat and to really embrace a fully vegan lifestyle.
+Young actor Elliot Page, who rose to stardom by playing a pregnant teen in Juno, went to Twitter to encourage followers to stop eating meat and to really embrace a fully vegan lifestyle.

 Singer and actress Miley Cyrus have been vegan since 2014.
 She and her ex-husband Liam Hemsworth threw a vegan wedding.